puppetlabs/puppetlabs-mysql/README.md

-To add custom mysql configuration you can drop additional files into /etc/mysql/conf.d/ in order to override settings or add additional ones (if you choose not to use override_options in mysql::globals).
+To add custom mysql configuration you can drop additional files into /etc/mysql/conf.d/ in order to override settings or add additional ones (if you choose not to use override_options in mysql::server).
 This location is hardcoded into the my.cnf template file.

 ##Reference